Anyonic quasiparticles of hardcore anyons: Abstract

 \section{Abstract}

-Strongly interacting many-body systems consisting of fermions or bosons can host exotic quasiparticles with anyonic statistics.
-Here, we demonstrate that many-body systems of anyons can also form anyonic quasi-particles.
-The charge and statistics of the emergent anyons can be different from those of the original anyons.
+Strongly interacting topologically ordered many-body systems consisting of fermions or bosons can host exotic quasiparticles with anyonic statistics.
+This raises the question whether many-body systems of anyons can also form anyonic quasiparticles.
+Here, we show that one can, indeed, construct many-anyon wavefunctions with anyonic quasiparticles.
+The braiding statistics of the emergent anyons are different from those of the original anyons.
+We investigate hole type and particle type anyonic quasiparticles in Abelian systems on a two-dimensional lattice and compute the density profiles and braiding properties of the emergent anyons by employing Monte Carlo simulations.